Flippchen/PorscheInsight-CarClassification-AI/README.md

 pip install -m requirements.txt
 ```
 ## Models
-The first version of the model was trained to predict 10 classes.
-After the accuracy was good enough I started training a model to predict 100 classes.
+The first version of the model was trained to predict 10 classes, which correspond to broad Porsche car model types.
+These classes include popular models such as the 911, Cayman, and Panamera, among others.
+The accuracy of this model on the training set was 99%, and the accuracy on the validation set was 95%.

+After achieving satisfactory results with the 10-class model, a second model was trained to predict 88 classes, which correspond to specific Porsche car model variants and years.
+For example, this model can predict whether an image is a 911 from 2008 or a Cayenne from 1990.
+The accuracy of this model on the training set was 80%, and the accuracy on the validation set was 46%.

 | Model                 | Total params  | Trainable params  | Non-trainable params | Accuracy Train % | Accuracy Val % | Number of classes |
 |-----------------------|---------------|-------------------|----------------------|------------------|----------------|-------------------|